Daamss/Message-Remover/README.md

 # msgDeleter
-A lightweight python script to mass delete all messages from a server or DM

 ## Description
-Mass delete your messages from any server or DM on discord in seconds with just one command!
+A lightweight discord selfbot to mass delete your messages from any server or DM on discord in seconds with just a single command

 ## Installation